sergei-mironov/spivak2013-solutions/README.md

 Category Theory for Scientists (Solutions)
 ------------------------------------------

-The repository contains solutions for problems from the "Category Theory for Scientists" book by Spivak.
+This repository includes the source files and the PDF document featuring solutions to problems from Spivak's book "Category Theory for Scientists".

 * Solutions [[TEX]](./tex/main.tex) [[PDF]](./tex/main.pdf)